James Mackenzie (actor)

 James Mackenzie (born 15 May 1979) is a Scottish actor and game show host, best known for playing the original lead role in the children's game show Raven.
 His titular character's catchphrase on the show was "Let the challenge...
 Begin."
-He has also played Gary Trenton in the BBC Scotland soap opera River City.
-Since 2018, Mackenzie has played a widower father in the CBeebies show Molly and Mack.
+He has also played Gary Trenton in the BBC Scotland soap opera River City, and a widower father in the CBeebies show Molly and Mack.

 Personal life

 Mackenzie was born in Dundee and has lived in Scotland all his life.
-He was educated at Queen Margaret University College, where he studied acting.
+He was educated at Queen Margaret University College, where he studied and trained in acting at the University’s School of Drama.
 He is the son of actor Michael Mackenzie, who in the 1970s played the title role of Tarot in Ace of Wands, a cult children's TV series of the time; Mackenzie Sr. also made several appearances in Raven: The Island as Cyrus, as well as in River City, with Mackenzie playing the character Alasdair Quinn.